Voluntary price for the small consumer (PVPC)

 On your electricity bill, in the part that refers to 'Contract details', the type of contract should indicate PVPC if you are subscribed to this type of contract.
 If it does not appear, you are not covered by this type of tariff, but you can contract it through one of the regulated market reference retailers listed by the National Markets and Competition Commission (CNMC).

-As of 1 June 2021, yes, as a modification has been incorporated with regard to the choice of contracted power, allowing each consumer to contract up to two different power-capacity levels with their retail electricity supplier, one for the valley period and another for the peak and flat periods.
+Yes.
+The current regulation allows consumers to contract up to two different power-capacity levels with their retail electricity supplier, one for the valley period and another for the peak and flat periods.

 How is the PVPC price established for each hour of the day?

 This price is based on the result of the day-ahead energy market, operated by the Iberian Electricity Market Operator (OMIE), where, on the one hand, the sales bids of the generators for each hour of the day and, on the other hand, the purchase bids of the market retailers concur.
-The price resulting from this matching for each hour of the day (known as the pool price) is the main component of the PVPC, to which the costs of ancillary services are added, as well as payments for tolls, charges and other regulated costs whose impact will vary depending on the hourly period in which consumption takes place (peak, flat or valley).

 Why does Red Eléctrica de España provide this information if it does not set the prices?